Occupational Health and Safety

 09.30-19.00

-The Company also has a policy and guidelines allowing employers to choose their work location (“Work Anywhere”), in addition to being able to work from home for a maximum of 3 days each week by strictly following the D-M-H-T-T principle to reduce the COVID-19 pandemic risks.
-To support the Work Anywhere model, the Company supported various work systems to enable effective work communication and access to work systems.
-These have included online meeting platforms (Webex, BlueJeans, Microsoft Teams, Zoom) and communication platforms (CP ALL Connect and True Virtual Connect) while supporting employees to use laptop computers that have company software as opposed to desktop computers.
+The Company also has a policy and guidelines allowing employers to choose their work location (“Work Anywhere”), in addition to being able to work from home for a maximum of 3 days each week as well as supporting a work system that supports work Option to work at any location So that employees can communicate and access systems to work efficiently, such as online meeting systems.
+Communication system via CP ALL Connect and True Virtual Connect, etc.

 Organization of activities for children and relatives of employees and executives